<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Mainframe application modernization can be a complicated process, and there’s a good chance you won’t have all the necessary skills within your team.
 For many companies, it’s a case of outsourcing some or all of the work to a partner with the required skillset and experience.

-Ensure this team uses well-structured, well-documented methodologies and a technology-based approach such as OpenLegacy to ease, speed up, and lower the risk instead of relying on manual efforts.
+Ensure this team uses well-structured, well-documented methodologies and a technology-based approach as this will decrease risks, as well as simplify and accelerate the process.

 5. Listen

-Mainframe modernization can be a daunting process, so it’s immensely helpful to listen to organizations who’ve successfully undergone it, especially if they have similar structures to you.
-Try to find out what problems and pain points they encountered and how they overcame them.
+Modernization of mainframes can be a daunting process, so it’s helpful to listen to organizations who’ve successfully realized a digital transformation plan, especially if they have similar structures to you.
+Try to find out what problems and pain points they encountered as well as how they overcame them.

 Mainframe modernization graphic.